Hypertopic/idaifield2hypertopic/README.md

         }

 ### 2. Argos installation
 Once the databases are duplicated, follow the installation procedure of Argos described here : <https://github.com/Hypertopic/Argos> in each duplicated database.
-This will add a design document `design/argos` with a set of views :
+This will add a design document `_design/argos` with the following set of views :
 * attribute
 * corpus
 * corpusV1